japila-books/spark-sql-internals/docs/spark-sql-FileFormatWriter.md

 ====
 `write` is used when:

-* <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.adoc#, InsertIntoHadoopFsRelationCommand>> logical command is executed
+* <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.md#, InsertIntoHadoopFsRelationCommand>> logical command is executed

-* `SaveAsHiveFile` is requested to <<hive/SaveAsHiveFile.adoc#saveAsHiveFile, saveAsHiveFile>> (when link:hive/InsertIntoHiveDirCommand.adoc[InsertIntoHiveDirCommand] and link:hive/InsertIntoHiveTable.adoc[InsertIntoHiveTable] logical commands are executed)
+* `SaveAsHiveFile` is requested to <<hive/SaveAsHiveFile.md#saveAsHiveFile, saveAsHiveFile>> (when hive/InsertIntoHiveDirCommand.md[InsertIntoHiveDirCommand] and hive/InsertIntoHiveTable.md[InsertIntoHiveTable] logical commands are executed)

 * Structured Streaming's `FileStreamSink` is requested to add a streaming batch (`addBatch`)
 ====